 Archived materials from the reporting committees (dating back to 1999 in many cases) can also be found on the Legislative Committees page of the Legislature’s web site.
 The materials can be found under the links for each respective committee.

 Online Materials from Other Web Sites

 Washington State Digital Archives has many Audio Records that are searchable, including (but not limited to) House of Representatives Committee Meeting Recordings from 1973-2002 and Office of the Secretary of Senate Floor Recordings from 1971-2010.

 Additional Online Legislative History Research Guides

 - The University of Washington Gallagher Law Library’s guide on Washington State Legislative History.

 - The Gonzaga University School of Law’s Washington Legislative History Research Guide.

-- The Washington State Law Library’s guide on Washington Legislative History and Legislative Intent.
+- The Washington State Law Library’s guide on Legislative History Sources

 - The Washington State Bar Association’s brochure on How a Bill Becomes a Law.

 In addition to any research you do in the Law Library or online, you may find it worthwhile to contact the following offices: